MattsTechInfo/Meshnet/README.md

 - Press the "Generate new token" button
 - Set the desired time to live

+### iptables requirement
+The NordVPN client makes use of iptables to route and block traffic.
+The underlying host OS need to have iptables libraries installed before this container can enable Meshnet.

 ### Environment variables
 A `.env` file is supplied with the `docker-compose.yml` file for configuration purposes, this file already contains quite some commentary.
 A `configMap` will soon be supplied for Kubernetes deployments.